 When is the deadline for receiving applications?

 Deadlines are usually set in every advertisement, and displayed on the this portal too.
-Current Status: ( Undergraduate & Diploma applications finally closing in 1 hours 30 minutes .)
+Current Status: ( Open for all applications, closing in 13 days 1 hours 25 minutes )

 How do I apply?